pdbuchan/rawsock/ipv4/cooked/README.md

 ## Cooked Packets

-In these examples, we fill out all values, but only including the *destination* (i.e., next-hop) layer 2 (data link) information (not source MAC address).
+In these examples, we fill out all values, but only including the *destination* (i.e., next-hop) Layer 2 (data link) information (not source MAC address).
 This is called a "cooked packet."
 To do this, we must know the MAC address of the router/host the frames will be routed to next (Note 1).

     sd = socket (PF_PACKET, SOCK_DGRAM, htons (ETH_P_ALL));